 - Students wishing to participate in the International Project Placement (SEEDS) must pass the examination components of modules EG7412, PA7011, PA7013 and PA7014, which are assessed in the January examination period.
-Students who do not meet this requirement will be unable to participate in the International Project, but will instead join one of the two Leicester projects, PA7091 (a science mission design study) or PA7093 (a practical spacecraft engineering project), which run between the same dates as the International Project and are also 60 credit modules. - Students selecting the PGDip route will only be required to complete the taught component of the course and will be required to meet the progression rules outlined in Senate Regulation 6. - A PGCert exit route as an intermediate award can be provided in cases where students fail to meet the PGDip or MSc requirements and progression rules.
+Students who do not meet this requirement will be unable to participate in the International Project, but will instead join the Leicester project, PA7091 (a science mission design study) which runs between the same dates as the International Project and is also a 60-credit module. - Students selecting the PGDip route will only be required to complete the taught component of the course and will be required to meet the progression rules outlined in Senate Regulation 6. - A PGCert exit route as an intermediate award can be provided in cases where students fail to meet the PGDip or MSc requirements and progression rules.
 A PGCert can be awarded in the case of students having at least 60 core credits at 50%.
 Exam Board approval will be required in cases where an intermediate award or exit route is offered.